reservio/express-http-proxy-async/README.md

 ## When errors occur on your proxy server

-When your proxy server responds with an error, express-http-proxy returns a response with the same status code.
+When your proxy server responds with an error, express-http-proxy-async returns a response with the same status code.
 See ```test/catchingErrors``` for syntax details.

-When your proxy server times out, express-http-proxy will continue to wait indefinitely for a response, unless you define a ```timeout``` as described above.
+When your proxy server times out, express-http-proxy-async will continue to wait indefinitely for a response, unless you define a ```timeout``` as described above.

 ## Questions